Guardians vs. Braves Player Props Betting Odds

-Bookmakers have listed player props for Ronald Acuna Jr., Jose Ramirez and others when the Atlanta Braves visit the Cleveland Guardians at Progressive Field on Monday at 7:10 PM ET.
+Jose Ramirez and Ronald Acuna Jr. are among the players with prop bets on the table when the Cleveland Guardians and the Atlanta Braves play at Progressive Field on Tuesday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!